srthorat/petstore/README.md

 * Run `mvn clean test`

 ### See Allure Report
-* Assuming that local setup for Allure report is in place - If not refer - [Allure Report installation] (https://allurereport.org/docs/gettingstarted-installation/)
+* Assuming that local setup for Allure report is in place - If not refer [Allure Report installation](https://allurereport.org/docs/gettingstarted-installation/)
 * Run `allure serve`